First Judicial District of Pennsylvania: Court of Common Pleas Commerce Case Management Program ("Commerce Court")

 Through a 1999 Order of then Administrative Judge John W. Herron, the Commerce Case Management Program was created within the trial division's civil section, effective January 1, 2000.
 The program is generally known as the Commerce Court.
 It is a specialized business court primarily hearing only business and commercial cases that fall within specifically defined categories.
 Judge Albert W. Sheppard, Jr. served along with Judge Herron as the first two Commerce Court judges.
 There are now three assigned civil section judges who exclusively hear Commerce Court cases, one of whom serves as the Commerce Court's Supervising Judge (the Honorable Abbe F. Fletman as of May 2024).
 The position of Commerce Court Supervising Judge was formalized in that program's second decade, and has been held by Judges Patricia A. McInerney, Gary S. Glazer, and Nina Wright Padilla, prior to Judge Fletman.
 Among other judges who have served in the Commerce Court are Judges Howland W. Abramson, Mark I. Bernstein, Gene D. Cohen, James C. Crumlish, III, Pamela Pryor Dembe, Vincent J. DiNubile, Jr., Remy I. Djerassi, C. Darnell Jones, II, Arnold L. New, Paula A. Patrick, Albert John Snite, Jr., and Leon W. Tucker.

 The Commerce Court provides "Advice to Counsel" and Supervising Judge Fletman has posted her Courtroom Procedures.
 The Commerce Court has three case tracks: (1) Expedited (trial in 13 months); (2) Standard (trial in 18 months); and Complex (trial in 24 months).

+Effective January 1, 2026, in addition to the rules, practices and procedures set out in the Pennsylvania Rules of Civil Procedure, by administrative order parties with a case in the Commerce Court are required to disclose certain information and produce certain types of documents to opposing parties early in a case, without any formal discovery demand from an opposing party.
+That same administrative order provides for the parties and the court to take other affirmative steps in the pre trial management of a case not otherwise found in Pennsylvania's Rules of Civil Procedure.